yonasBSD/ternfs/README.md

-# EggsFS
+# TernFS

 A distributed file system.
+For a high-level description of TernFS, see its [blog post](TODO insert link).
+This document provides a more bare-bones overview and an introduction to the codebase.

 ## Goals

-The target use case for EggsFS is the kind of machine learning we do at XTX: reading and writing large immutable files.
+The target use case for TernFS is the kind of machine learning we do at XTX: reading and writing large immutable files.
 With "immutable" we mean files that do not need modifying after they are first created.
 With "large" we mean that most of the storage space will be taken up by files bigger than a few MBs.

 We don't expect new directories to be created often, and files (or directories) to be moved between directories often.
-In terms of numbers, we expect the upper bound for EggsFS to roughly be the upper bound for the data we're planning for a single data center:
+In terms of numbers, we expect the upper bound for TernFS to roughly be the upper bound for the data we're planning for a single data center:

 - 10EB of logical file storage (i.e. if you sum all file sizes = 10EB)
 - 1 trillion files -- average ~10MB file size
 - 100 billion directories -- average ~10 files per directory
-- 100,000 clients
+- 1 million clients

 We want to drive the filesystem with commodity hardware and Ethernet networking.

 We want the system to be robust in various ways:

-* Witnessing half-written files should be impossible -- a file is fully written by the writer or not readable by other clients (TODO reference link)
+* Witnessing half-written files should be impossible -- a file is fully written by the writer or not readable by other clients
 * Power loss or similar failure of storage or metadata nodes should not result in a corrupted filesystems (be it metadata or filesystem corruption)
 * Corrupted reads due to hard drives bitrot should be exceedingly unlikely
-  * TODO reference to CRC32C strategy for spans/blocks
-  * TODO some talking about RocksDB's CRCs (<https://rocksdb.org/blog/2022/07/18/per-key-value-checksum.html>)
 * Data loss should be exceedingly unlikely, unless we suffer a datacenter-wide catastrophic event (fire, flooding, datacenter-wide vibration, etc)
-  * TODO link to precise storage strategy to make this more precise
-  * TODO some talking about future multi data center plans
 * The filesystem should keep working through maintenance or failure of metadata or storage nodes

-Moreover, we want the filesystem to be usable as a "normal" filesystem (although _not_ a POSIX compliant filesystem) as opposed to a blob storage with some higher level API a-la AWS S3.
-This is mostly due to the cost we would face if we had to upgrade all the current users of the compute cluster to a non-file API.

-Finally, we want to be able to restore deleted files or directories, using a configurable "permanent deletion" policy.
+We also want to be able to restore deleted files or directories, using a configurable "permanent deletion" policy.

+Finally, TernFS can be replicated to multiple data centres to make it resilient to data centre loss, with each data centre storing the whole TernFS data set.

 ## Components